-When organizations embrace analytics as a means to create value, customers tend to be happier—and that can flow to the business.
+When organisations embrace analytics as a means to create value, customers tend to be happier—and that can flow to the business.
 That's a good thing, considering that increasing revenue topped the list of primary marketing objectives for 2017 analytics initiatives, a 28% increase from last year.8

 What Was/Will Be the Primary Objective for Your Marketing Analytics Initiatives?

-Marketers are also prioritizing KPIs that capture broad business goals.
+Marketers are also prioritising KPIs that capture broad business goals.
 In fact, a new study from Econsultancy and Google reported that 95% of leading marketers agree that "to truly matter, marketing analytics' KPIs must be tied to broader business goals."9

 How we'll get there: Three strategies for 2017

-Take inventory: Outline a data strategy so your organization knows what data you have, how you intend to use it, and how it will be shared.
+Take inventory: Outline a data strategy so your organisation knows what data you have, how you intend to use it, and how it will be shared.
 Then focus on the marketing analytics that will drive key growth objectives.

-Share a story: Tell leaders in your organization about an insight you've uncovered and show how it can help achieve business goals.
+Share a story: Tell leaders in your organisation about an insight you've uncovered and show how it can help achieve business goals.
 With the right support on your side, you can turn insights into action and drive measurable growth.